singh932/NoFace/README.md

 ## 🚀 About Me

-NoFace is a responsive full stack face detection application.
-NoFace will detect faces in any image URL provided to it.
+NoFace is a responsive full stack face detection application that detects faces in any image URL provided to it.

 ## Screenshots